Positivity and convexity in incomplete cooperative games: Preliminaries

 \subsection{Classical cooperative games}

-Comprehensive sources on classical cooperative game theory are for example~\cite{branzei2008models,driessen1988cooperative,gilles2010cooperative,peleg2007introduction}.
-For more on applications, see e.g.~\cite{bilbao2012cooperative,combopt,insurance}.
-Here we present only the necessary background needed for the study of partially defined cooperative games.
+Comprehensive sources on classical cooperative game theory are for example~\cite{Branzei2008,Driessen1988,Gilles2010,Peleg2007}.
+For more on applications, see e.g.~\cite{Bilbao2012,Curiel2013,Lemaire1991}.
+Here we present only the necessary background needed for the study of incomplete cooperative games.
 The crucial definition is that of a classical cooperative game.
+We note that the following definition assumes transferable utility (shortly TU).